JackAdams/constellation/README.md

 `headerContentTemplate` is rendered in the header bar of the Constellation UI, right before the name of your plugin (we're assuming you'll probably want this to `float: right;`).

-'menuContentTemplate` is rendered in the strip at the top of the main content area of the tab that appears when the tab is open.
+`menuContentTemplate` is rendered in the strip at the top of the main content area of the tab that appears when the tab is open.

 `mainContentTemplate` is rendered in the space for the main content when a tab is open.